-12. Role of Governing Body
+12. Role of Local Governing Body

-The Governing Body of our School will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Governors, including their statutory safeguarding duties.
+The Local Governing Body of our School will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Governors, including their statutory safeguarding duties.

-The Governing Body of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.
+The LGB of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.

-In line with Recommendation 13 of Peter Clarke's report details of our Governing Body will be published on our school website to promote transparency.
+In line with Recommendation 13 of Peter Clarke's report details of our Local Governing Body will be published on our school website to promote transparency.

-In line with the provisions set out in the DfE guidance 'Keeping Children Safe in Education, 2014' the governing body will challenge the school's senior management team on the delivery of this policy and monitor its effectiveness.
+In line with the provisions set out in the DfE guidance 'Keeping Children Safe in Education, 2018' the governing body will challenge the school's senior management team on the delivery of this policy and monitor its effectiveness.

-Governors will review this policy regularly yearly and may amend and adopt it outside of this timeframe in accordance with any new legislation or guidance or in response to any quality assurance recommendations pertaining to the delivery of this policy and the overall safeguarding arrangements made.
+Trust Directors and Local Governors will review this policy yearly and may amend and adopt it outside of this timeframe in accordance with any new legislation or guidance or in response to any quality assurance recommendations pertaining to the delivery of this policy and the overall safeguarding arrangements made.